www.thementawai.com

 The body is wrapped, adorned, and blessed.
 The kerei guide the process with chants and ritual gestures, ensuring the soul departs gently and without obstruction.

-Mourning (Panunggru)
+Panunggru: Mourning

 The community enters a mourning period of one hundred days — a time of restraint, quietness, and deep respect.